In celebration of the re-opening, Manor Dining is offering a special three-course Fine Dining experience…

 Though today, “cocktail” tends to be used to describe any mixed alcoholic drink on a menu, the true art of the cocktail harkens back to its traditional ingredients.
 Even still, we choose to favour a simple approach – good quality drinks with great spirits and fresh ingredients.
 That’s why, here at Hastings House, we focus on seasonal and local blends to delight the taste buds and invigorate the senses.
 One of our current favourite craft cocktails is our original Spring Lullaby, a gin and tonic cocktail that uses floral and aromatic elements of lavender and hibiscus to envelop you in the essence of a summer garden.

-New for the 2020 season, we’re excited to host our Seaside Social Hour where we serve exclusive and inspired cocktails in either our cozy, fireside living room or on our tree-lined terrace with oceanside views over Ganges Harbour.
-A special happy hour menu is also be available, featuring succulent charcuterie arrangements and mouth-watering canapés.
+At the Seaside or Fireside Social between 4:00 and 5:00pm, we serve exclusive and inspired cocktails in either our cozy, fireside living room or on our tree-lined terrace with oceanside views over Ganges Harbour.
+A special menu is also be available, featuring succulent charcuterie arrangements and mouth-watering appetizers.

 Photo credit: Jade Mutter @ Jade’s Photography